-Factbox: From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion
+From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion

 Tribal governments will be unable to provide health and education services and will default on loans unless they get federal support to make up for lost casino money, the National Indian Gaming Association said in a letter to members of the U.S. House of Representatives.

-The roughly 460 Indian casinos are in the process of closing given the threat of the coronavirus to tribal members and many non-Native American employees.
+The roughly 460 Indian casinos are in the process of closing given the threat of coronavirus to tribal members and many non-Native American employees.

-The American Association of Port Authorities is seeking $6.5 billion in grants and direct assistance in the wake of a steep decline in port and cruise line traffic following the coronavirus pandemic, according to a letter to congressional leaders seen by Reuters.

-The group representing major U.S. ports said early estimates suggest a 20% annualized reduction in cargo activity at U.S. ports, leading to a loss of $1 billion in revenue.

 Amtrak said on Monday that the U.S. passenger rail service and its state partners need $1 billion in government assistance after a dramatic decline in travel because of the coronavirus.
 Amtrak said bookings had plunged 50% during the crisis.